samadd/FloppyDisk/README.md

   * The particular key to retrieve from local storage.

 ####Returns
-* Value retrieved by specified key, with type restored.
+* Value retrieved by specified `key`, with type restored.
+  * Returns undefined if the `key` does not exist.

 ###FloppyDisk.autoSave
 Takes an object representing your application state, and deep-watches for changes to that object, updating localstorage automatically.
 Will throw an error if initiated more than once.
 FloppyDisk.eject() and FloppyDisk.format() will prevent further writes to localstorage.